 - Knowledge of web delivery tools (Zoom, Teams) preferred.

 - Ability and willingness to work occasional nights and weekends.

 Amara conducts background checks appropriate to the contractual requirements of the position.
 A previous conviction will not necessarily bar individuals from employment at Amara.

 Specific clearance requirements can be discussed with the Hiring Manager or Human Resources.

 Amara requires that all employees be fully vaccinated against COVID-19.
 This requirement is designed to prioritize the safety of the children and families we serve.
 Exemptions may be sought only for documented medical or religious accommodations.

 Salary and Benefits

-This is a full-time exempt position with a salary range of $61,300-70,200 depending on experience.
-Generous personal leave and benefits package, including paid time off, paid sabbatical, health, vision and dental insurance, 401k with a company match, life, and disability insurance.
+This is a full-time position with an annual rate of pay between $61,300-70,200, depending on experience.
+Generous personal leave and benefits package, including paid time off, paid sabbatical, health, vision, and dental insurance, 401k with a company match, life, and disability insurance.
 Amara supports a hybrid work schedule with some flexibility to work from home.
 Occasional travel between our King and Pierce County offices will be required.

 To express your interest in this position, please send your resume and a one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.